/

 Exceptions:

-• If a dispute is resolved using a pre-dispute tool (like Order Insight or Rapid Dispute Resolution) before Visa collects data, it may be excluded (as long as the RDR didn’t result in TC40).
+• If a dispute is resolved using a pre-dispute tool (like Order Insight or Rapid Dispute Resolution) before Visa collects data, it may be excluded (as long as the RDR didn't result in a TC40).

 • The same goes for wins under Compelling Evidence 3.0 — if resolved early enough.